 Seika Groves is an archaeologist, historian, TV presenter, and public speaker who divides her time between Ontario, Canada, the USA, and the UK.
 With her expertise, she has captivated audiences as a frequent guest on documentary and factual TV shows.
 She possesses a truly captivating breadth of knowledge, exploring fascinating realms that encompass the enigmatic past, occult practices, the origins of humanity, and the mysteries behind ancient architecture.
 She delves into captivating discussions about planets and stars, which played a significant role in prehistoric culture.
 Additionally, she sheds light on intriguing topographic features and explores the impact of weather patterns on ancient sites.

-While in university studying to be an archaeologist, Seika once again challenged mainstream beliefs and pressed her professors for real answers, and observations.
-They viewed her as argumentative, and constantly told her as a “student of archaeology” she should stop questioning everything, and follow proven data, and methods of application.
+While studying archaeology in university, Seika challenged mainstream beliefs and fearlessly asked her professors for concrete answers and empirical observations.She was often regarded as argumentative and constantly reminded that, in her role as a “student of archaeology,” she should stop questioning everything and start embracing established data and methods of application.
 One teaching assistant even went as far as to say “if she wanted a career in the field she best get in line with the process.”

 Stay tuned for updates and funding for this project.